signalogic/SigSRF_SDK/README.md

 <a name="GeneralDockerContainerNotes"></a>
 #### General Docker Container Notes

+1. All available containers have been tested on x86 Linux bare metal servers, including performance and capacity measurements given on the <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a>.
+Measurements on x86 VMs on other OS (e.g MacOS, WinXX) are likely to be slower.

-1. All available containers are configured for root privileges which makes modifying and rebuilding EdgeStream applications and test and measurement file transfers easier.
+2. All available containers are configured for root privileges which makes modifying and rebuilding EdgeStream applications and test and measurement file transfers easier.

-2. App performance inside containers can be slightly improved by adding the "privileged" flag to the run command, for example:
+3. App performance inside containers can be slightly improved by adding the "privileged" flag to the run command, for example:

     docker run -it --cap-add=sys_nice --privileged signalogic/sigsrf_sdk_demo_ubuntu /bin/bash

   This has more of an impact on slower CPUs (e.g. Atom), for instance it might make packet output intervals slightly more consistent.

-3. Rar packages are included in each container, if for any reason it should be needed to re-run the SDK/demo install from scratch.
+4. Rar packages are included in each container, if for any reason it should be needed to re-run the SDK/demo install from scratch.

 <a name="WinSCPAccesDockerContainers"></a>
 #### WinSCP Access to Docker Containers